flowroute/flowroute-numbers-ruby/README.md

 ## Import the SDK and set up your API credentials

-The following shows how to import the SDK and setup your API credentials.

 Importing the SDK requires that you run commands either by creating and running a script or through the shell.
 The following instructions describe importing the SDK and running the `messages_controller` by creating and running a script.

 1. Using a code text editor — for example, *Sublime Text* — create a new file.

-2. Add a line pointing to the library installation at the top of the file:
+2. At the top of the file, first add a line pointing to the library installation:

 		require /users/<user>/<directory path>/flowroute-numbers-ruby/lib/flowroute_numbers/